tink-ab/tink-money-manager-android/README.md

 4. Create an instance of `OverviewFeatures`.
 This is optional and can be done if you want to customize the Overview screen.
 Follow the [customization guide](/customization-guide.md) to set this up.

+5. Extend the `InsightActionHandler` class.
+This is optional and you can add this subclass if you want to handle the actions for the insights in the Events UI.
+Follow the [insight actions guide](/insight-actions-guide.md) to set this up.

 5. Create an instance of `FinanceOverviewFragment`

 ```kotlin